jennymalmoe/BeachPlease/README.md

 You definitely want to use whitespace in your landing page, because of its impact on user experience.
 Font color, cover photo, and all components stand out better surrounded by whitespace.

 youth short compelling copy both on text and btn:s. call to action, btn clickable.

+Smooth scrolling for better ux small effort clicking back to top, logo, brandname.

+Footer element to be relevant.
 ## Skeleton

 **Wireframes:**